Vanilla Birthday Cake with Old-Fashioned Vanilla Buttercream

 2. Gradually add the confectioners' sugar, then beat in the vanilla and salt.
 If the frosting is too thick, add 1-2 tablespoons of milk or cream.

-3. Freezer-Friendly Instructions: The cake can be frozen, without frosting, for up to 3 months.
-After it is completely cooled, double-wrap it securely with aluminum foil or plastic freezer wrap, or place it in heavy-duty freezer bag.
+3. Freezer-Friendly Instructions: The cake layers can be frozen, without frosting, for up to 3 months.
+After they are completely cooled, double-wrap them securely with aluminum foil or plastic freezer wrap, or place in heavy-duty freezer bag.
 Thaw overnight on the countertop and then frost before serving.

 Nutrition Information